ray-project/kuberay/docs/deploy/kuberay-with-MCAD.md

 raycluster-autoscaler-1-head-9s4x5                 2/2     Running   0          47s
 raycluster-autoscaler-1-worker-small-group-4s6jv   1/1     Running   0          47s
 ```

-    We do see that the cluster is dispatched and pods are running.
+- As seen the cluster is dispatched and pods are running.

 - Let's submit another kuberay cluster and see it queued without creating pending pods using command `kubectl create -f aw-raycluster.yaml`, note please change cluster name from `name: raycluster-autoscaler` to `name: raycluster-autoscaler-1` and re-submit